DEVELOPMENT TOOLS

 Pull current store configuration:

-This creates a YAML file containing your extension's title, description, localization, highlights, and tags.
+This creates a .shopware-extension.yml file containing your extension's title, description, localization, highlights, and tags.
 Edit locally, then push changes back:

 Automated change log generation from Git